 Mendut, Pawon and Tempeh: What’s Around Borobudur

 By the time I was done with sunrise at Borobudur, it was still only 6.30 a.m.
 People in Singapore only start waking up around that time for work but the crowds were already streaming into the park.
-My bus back to Yogyakarta wouldn’t leave for another five hours.
-After inhaling a plate of mi goreng for breakfast, I rented a bicycle across the road from my hotel and was ready to find the other sights around Borobudur.
+My bus back to Yogyakarta wouldn’t leave for another five hours, so after inhaling a plate of mi goreng for breakfast at the Saraswati, I rented a bicycle across the road from my hotel to find the other sights around Borobudur.

 Pawon was the closest to my starting point.
 I headed east on the main road from Borobudur, cycled through the village and there it was in a clearing.
 I was surprised by how quiet it was, given its proximity to Borobudur.
 Perhaps most of the tourists weren’t still battling their way out of the market at that site.